Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Sage Metering Difference

-SAGE provides thermal mass flow meters that are factory calibrated and configured for the specified application, which provides easy installation.
+SAGE provides thermal mass flow meters that are factory calibrated and configured for the specified application, which makes installation easy.
 They can be installed directly into the pipe without needing field setup and calibration.
-SAGE offers insertion and inline TMFMs, with built-in flow conditioners that monitor flow rates.
+SAGE offers insertion and inline TMFMs with built-in flow conditioners that monitor flow rates.
 These direct mass flow meters are highly accurate and repeatable and have negligible pressure drop.

 The SAGE meter has extraordinary rangeability of at least 1000 to 1.
 Because of its low-end sensitivity and wide turndown, the SAGE TMFM can accurately measure extremely low velocity, down to 5 SFPM, making it highly effective for measuring the low flow rates associated with standard venting.
 Yet, it can also accurately measure the extremely high flows associated with upset conditions.
 In addition to the 4 – 20 mA control output, the meters provide pulsed consumption outputs and Modbus-compliant RS485 RTU communications.
 The meters feature bright graphical displays of flow rate, totalized flow, gas temperature, and continuous diagnostics.
 For difficult-to-reach pipes or locations with extreme radiant heat, SAGE also offers a remote-style flow meter with up to 1000 feet of lead-length compensated cable – all electronics and powering are done at the transmitter – thus, the probe or flow body has a terminal junction box.